vutung3196/vutung3196/README.md

 ### Hi there 👋

-- 👨‍🎓: My name is Tung Vu and I'm currently a computer science student
+- 👨‍🎓: My name is Tung Vu and I'm currently a computer science student and a software engineer at LG VS DCV
 - 📖 I’m currently working on backend development, and automotive software engineering
 - 🌱 I’m currently learning algorithm design, linear programming, and C++
 - 👯 I’m looking to collaborate on mobile application, motion planning and robotics side projects